Breaking the Waves (1996), George Dibble

 RATING: 4.5/5 DATE: 5/19/25

-Body Double (1984), Ethan Anderson
+Body Double (1984), Ethan Taylor

 I had the best time at the park today.
 The shade was perfect, the grass was oh so green, and the food was delectable.
 I’m still thinking about that goddamn sandwich.
 And oh, the watermelon!
 Don’t even get me started on the watermelon!
 I had some spicy ghost pepper chips (you know—the ones from Trader Joe’s) as well.
 I kept putting those bad boys on my sandwich.
 I don’t remember where I first learned to do that.
 Probably the cafeteria in elementary school.
 I feel like Cheetos were involved.
 But alas, I just can’t know these things.
 I polished it all off with a pumpkin bar covered in cream cheese frosting.
 Everything is meaningless.